 - Blood tests.
 A member of your care team draws blood for testing in a lab.

 - Phototesting.
-A specialist in skin conditions (dermatologist) exposes small areas of your skin to measured amounts of UVA and UVB light to try to reproduce the problem.
-If your skin reacts to UV radiation, you're considered sensitive to sunlight (photosensitive) and may have polymorphous light eruption or another light-induced disorder.
+A specialist in skin conditions (dermatologist) exposes small areas of your skin to measured amounts of ultraviolet A (UVA) and ultraviolet B (UVB) light to try to reproduce the problem.
+If your skin reacts to ultraviolet (UV) radiation, you're considered sensitive to sunlight (photosensitive) and may have polymorphous light eruption or another light-induced disorder.

 Other light-induced conditions